Vegan Yogi Bowls

 Instructions

-• Prepare the quinoa as directed; keep covered and set aside.
+• Prepare the quinoa as directed; keep it covered and set it aside.

 • Heat one teaspoon of the walnut oil in a medium skillet over medium-high heat.
 Once the oil is shimmering, add the sweet potatoes and toss well to coat.
 Cover the pan and cook for 2-3 minutes, until the sweet potatoes are bright orange all the way through.

 • Divide the quinoa into four bowls.
-Place a quarter of the sweet potato and chickpea mixture into each of the bowls, then top with arugula and tomato.
+Place a quarter of the sweet potato and chickpea mixture into each bowl, then top with arugula and tomato.

 • Place a pitted avocado half on top of each bowl and fill with cashew sauce.
 Garnish with pepitas and serve warm.